Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 ### Green Energy Hub - Test Data

 Green Energy Hub would like for all contributors to share their knowledgde and artefacts used during building and testing.
-So if you contribute, and you already have created test data sets that covers general happy/negative flows, core calculations or scripts for populating DB etc. Please don't hesitate to share these in the specific domain you are working.
-In that way we support each other in always having a basis of test data to use.
+So if you contribute, and you already have created test data sets that cover general happy/negative flows, core calculations or scripts for populating DB etc. Please don't hesitate to share these in the specific domain you are working.
+In that way we support each other in always having a useful test data basis available.

 ### Green Energy Hub - Stubs and Mocks (Test Doubles)